techandsoftware/teletext/README.md

 ## setHeight(heightInPixels)

 Sets the screen height to the number of pixels you passed in.
 The aspect ratio is maintained.
 You could set the screen to fill the available window height using `document.documentElement.clientHeight` as the value.
+If you use CSS for layout you probably don't need to use this.

 ## setFont(font)